Bastion Point

 The entrance to Ōrākei Marae, the cultural hub for Ngāti Whātua Ōrākei.

-Takaparawhau / Bastion Point is a coastal piece of land in Ōrākei, Auckland, New Zealand, overlooking the Waitematā Harbour.
-The area is significant in New Zealand history as the site of protests in the late 1970s by Māori against forced land alienation by Pākehā (European settlers).
+Bastion Point (Takaparawhau) is a coastal piece of land in Ōrākei, Auckland, New Zealand, overlooking the Waitematā Harbour.
+The area is significant in New Zealand history as the site of protests in the late 1970s by Māori against forced land alienation by the Crown.
 Takaparawhau is now the site of the private Ōrākei Marae, the public Michael Joseph Savage Memorial, and privately owned reserve land that is accessible to the public.

 Naming

 Māori originally named the eastern point of the area Kohimarama, meaning to collect the remnants / wood chips, and the western point was named Takaparawhau.
-Felton Mathew changed the name of Kohimarama to South Head.
+Felton Mathew named the promontory South Head.
 Just off that point was Bastion Rock, which was levelled and is now the site of the Tamaki Yacht Club.
-Bastion Point became the common Pākehā name for the site encompassing both points.
-The nearby beach named Waiparera by Māori was changed to Kohimarama Beach by Pākehā.
-Ngāti Whātua Ōrākei, who own most of the land again, call it Takaparawhau, which, along with Ōkahu Bay, form Whenua Rangatira, which is vested in Ngāti Whātua Ōrākei for the common use and benefit of Ngāti Whātua Ōrākei and citizens of Auckland, and is managed by the Ngāti Whātua Ōrākei Reserves Board.
+Bastion Point became the common English name for the site encompassing both points.
+The nearby beach known as Waiparera in Māori became known as Kohimarama.
+Ngāti Whātua Ōrākei, call it Takaparawhau, which, along with Ōkahu Bay, form Whenua Rangatira, which is vested in Ngāti Whātua Ōrākei for the common use and benefit of Ngāti Whātua Ōrākei and citizens of Auckland, and is managed by the Ngāti Whātua Ōrākei Reserves Board.
 The public land containing the Michael Joseph Savage Memorial and Fort Britomart tunnels is not owned by the hapū, who refer to it as Kohimarama, while Auckland Council now call it Takaparawhau.